gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/jlink.md

 * click the **Restore Defaults** button
 * the plug-in will suggest the default values computed when Eclipse started; if a new version of SEGGER was installed while Eclipse was active, restart Eclipse and click again the Restore Defaults button
 * check the **Executable** field; it must define the name of the command line J-Link GDB server executable; in most cases it should be set correctly; if not, edit it to match the correct name;
-* check the **Folder** field; it must point to the actual folder where the J-Link tools were installed on your platform, for example **/Applications/SEGGER/JLink** on macOS
+* check the **Folder** field; it must point to the actual folder where the J-Link tools were installed on your platform, for example `/Applications/SEGGER/JLink_V614b` on macOS
 * click the **OK** button
-* **Windows warning:** please note that on Windows there are two GDB server executables, one with a UI and one to be used as a command line (JLinkGDBServerCL.exe); you obviously need to configure the executable field to point to **JLinkGDBServerCL.exe**;
+* **Windows warning:** please note that on Windows there are two GDB server executables, one with a UI and one to be used as a command line (`JLinkGDBServerCL.exe`); you obviously need to configure the executable field to point to `JLinkGDBServerCL.exe`.

-By default, the GDB server is defined as **${jlink\_path}/${jlink\_gdbserver}**; these two macros are automatically set by the above preference page; for portability reasons, it is recommended to keep this definition in all your debug configurations, and also to have a single place to update the path when a new version of the J-Link tools is released.
+By default, the GDB server is defined as `${jlink\_path}/${jlink\_gdbserver}`; these two macros are automatically set by the above preference page; for portability reasons, it is recommended to keep this definition in all your debug configurations, and also to have a single place to update the path when a new version of the J-Link tools is released.

 ### Associate a device to the project